kashbhardwaj25/kashbhardwaj25/README.md

 <h1>Hi 👋, I'm Aakash Bhardwaj</h1>

 # 💫 About Me:
 🔭 Currently I am working as a full-time React/Frontend Developer in Gluelabs.<br>👯 I love exploring new technologies and frameworks.
-If you want to discuss something over programming, let's grab a cup of coffee together.<br>🌱 I like to build websites, web applications, and everything in between. 🙂<br>💬 Ask me about CSS, javascript, react, react-native, nextjs, server-side rendering, redux, react-query, typescript, tailwind, SQL ...<br>🤝 Let's have a conversation.
+If you want to discuss something over programming, let's grab a cup of coffee together.<br>🌱 I like to build websites, mobiles applications, and everything in between. 🙂<br>💬 Ask me about CSS, javascript, react, react-native, nextjs, server-side rendering, redux, react-query, typescript, tailwind, SQL ...<br>🤝 Let's have a conversation.
 Drop me a mail at aakashbhardwaj643@gmail.com<br>⚡ Fun fact: I like to cook, read books, and try out different stuff from time to time.

 ## 🌐 Socials: